 Your proposed program of study must contribute to the future of Australia in one of the Foundation's priority funding areas: Technology and innovation, Strengthening Australia-Asia ties or Enabling positive social change.

 A candidate does not need to have received an offer of a place at a participating Australian university prior to submitting an application, however, if an applicant is successful in being selected for a Future Leaders Scholarship, the award of the Scholarship will be conditional upon receiving official confirmation from a participating university of a place in the proposed program of study.

 We’re looking for Australia’s best and brightest.
 Your ability matches your drive – giving you the potential to make a lasting difference to Australia’s future.
 We want to help you realise this potential.
 To be eligible to apply, applicants must:

-- have completed an undergraduate degree within the last 5 years, or will complete by December 2017;
+- have completed first undergraduate degree within the last 5 years, or will complete by December 2018;

 - have achieved or are on track to achieve an average result of H1 or H2A equivalent;